-At Smile Makers Dental Center, we consistently pursue innovation, largely through acquiring state of the art technology.
-A significant factor in establishing comfort for our patients during their treatment, our usage of cutting-edge technology allows our team to show you first-hand your dental needs and have you part of the treatment planning process.
+At Smile Makers Dental Center, we consistently pursue innovation, largely through acquiring state-of-the-art technology.
+A significant factor in establishing comfort for our patients during their treatment, our usage of cutting-edge technology allows our team to show you first-hand your dental needs and have you take part in the treatment-planning process.
 Here are some of the latest, advanced dental technologies that our patients experience at Smile Makers Dental Center.

 The X-rays are stored in your digital file and can be brought up and viewed instantly at a later date.
 Think of it as time-lapse photography – you can see change over time.
-Changes such as tooth movement, bone loss or growth, and even subtle nuances of change in a restoration, filling, or root canal can be quickly and easily recognized using this technique, which is ideally suited to digital radiography.
+Changes such as tooth movement, bone loss or growth, and even subtle nuances of change in a restoration, filling or root canal can be quickly and easily recognized using this technique.

-At Smile Makers Dental Center we use state of the art Schick sensors with both the Nomad (cordless and handheld) and Gendex Digital X-ray Units to acquire digital x-rays.
-Not only do digital x-rays expose patients and staff to up to 90% less radiation than traditional film x-rays, they also have the following additional benefits: They are better for the environment because they don’t require developing.
+At Smile Makers Dental Center, we use state-of-the-art Schick sensors with both the Nomad (cordless and handheld) and Gendex Digital X-ray Units to acquire digital X-rays.
+Not only do digital X-rays expose patients and staff to up to 90% less radiation than traditional film X-rays, they are also better for the environment because they don’t require developing.

-Remember when you used to go to the dentist and get impressions of your teeth done (the mess and taste of that goop)?
-Not at Smile Makers Dental Center.
+Remember the mess and the taste of the goop when you used to go to the dentist and get impressions?
+Not at Smile Makers Dental Center!
 We’ve invested in the iTero Intraoral Scanner to eliminate that uncomfortable feeling.
 By using the iTero (leader in 3D digital dentistry), traditional dental impressions are replaced with highly accurate digital images.

 Cone beam computed tomography (CBCT) is a cutting-edge technology providing a quicker full scan of the head than traditional two-dimensional imaging.
-This provides our experienced dentists a better visualization of the hard and soft tissues form several perspectives.
-This allows for a more efficient diagnostic analysis, such as: TMD assessments, dental implants, surgical planning, endodontic treatment, orthodontics, and even sleep apnea.
+This provides our experienced dentists a better visualization of the hard and soft tissues from several perspectives.
+This allows for a more efficient diagnostic analysis including TMD assessments, dental implants, surgical planning, endodontic treatment, orthodontics, and even sleep apnea.
 In addition to the advantages of traditional CT scans, cone beam imaging releases up to 90% less radiation than traditional X-ray machines.
-This technology increases our patients’ comfort, which is valuable to Smile Makers Dental Center.
+This technology increases our patients’ comfort which is important to Smile Makers Dental Center.